 The main priority of the Office of Language Services is to provide interpretation to the White House and the State Department.
 Diplomatic and Conference interpreters on our staff and Conference interpreters on our contractor rosters are an essential component of the ability that U.S. officials have to interact and communicate with representatives from other countries.

 In addition to the coverage offered to the White House and State Department, the Office of Language Services fields requests from all Departments and Agencies of the Federal Government’s Executive Branch.

 Any Federal Agency other than the White House and State Department that wishes to file a request for Interpretation services should contact our office by writing to Interpreters@state.gov.
 Please include the following details in your request: language, topic, dates and travel requirements, as well as any other relevant information that will allow LS to assess staffing, equipment, travel requirements and any other item to be included in a cost assessment for interpretation support.

 Citizen Exchanges and Public Diplomacy

-The Interpreter Assigning Unit assigns contract consecutive and simultaneous seminar interpreters in over 40 languages, as well as English Language Officers (ELOs), to accompany visitors to the United States who are participating in U.S. government-sponsored exchange programs.
-These interpreters and ELOs work for three primary bureaus in the Department of State: The Bureau of Educational and Cultural Affairs (ECA), the Bureau of Diplomatic Security (DS), and the US Agency for International Development (USAID).
+The Interpreter Assigning Unit assigns contract consecutive liaison and simultaneous seminar interpreters in over 40 languages, as well as International Visitor Liaisons (IVLs), to accompany visitors to the United States who are participating in U.S. government-sponsored exchange programs.
+These interpreters and liaisons (I/Ls) work for three primary bureaus in the Department of State: The Bureau of Educational and Cultural Affairs (ECA), the Bureau of Diplomatic Security (DS), and the US Agency for International Development (USAID).
 Unlike conference interpreters, who work at the highest levels of government and deal with government-to-government communications, consecutive and seminar interpreters work on public diplomacy and law enforcement programs administered by various bureaus throughout the Department of State.

 ECA sponsors the International Visitor Leadership Program (IVLP)